 What Does Prenatal Exercise Involve?

-Prenatal exercise is typically modified versions of regular exercise.
-It does not involve strenuous activity, but rather low-impact and gentle exercises.
+Prenatal exercise is typically a modified version of regular exercise.
+It does not involve strenuous activity but rather low-impact and gentle exercises.
 The most important part about prenatal exercise is that your baby’s safety comes first.

 Some components of prenatal exercise include: